 FRESHMAN SEASON (2009-10): Did not see game action during the 2009-2010 season.

 PERSONAL: Full name is Thomas Francis Knight ... the third of five children ... has an older brother Kevin and an older sister Holly, in addition to two younger sisters Hannah and Rachel ... was a member of the Dirigo High School Student Council ... son of Karl and Kathy Knight ... mother was a track and cross country runner for the University of Maine, while father played basketball at Bowdoin College ... born in Farmington, Maine...
-Notre Dame Student Athlete Advisory Council (SAAC) officer ... is the SAAC Monogram Board liaison along with being the team's ACC SAAC representative ... a member of Notre Dame's Rosenthal Leadership Academy ... graduated from the Mendoza College of Business in May 2013 with degrees in management consulting and psychology ... currently taking graduate courses.
+Notre Dame Student Athlete Advisory Council (SAAC) officer ... served as the SAAC Monogram Board liaison along with being the ACC SAAC representative ... participated in Notre Dame's Rosenthal Leadership Academy ... graduated from the Mendoza College of Business in May 2013 with a degree in management consulting.

 |2009-10||Did Not Play|